The Role of Pseudo-labels in Self-training Linear Classifiers on High-dimensional Gaussian Mixture Data: Analysis of RS solution

-Thus, we expect that the classification planes are pointing in the best direction as the number of iterations grows with moderately small regularization parameter $\lambda_U$.
-However, as we saw in Figure \ref{fig: relative generalization error} and \ref{fig: cosine similarity}, it is not the case in label-biased cases even after hundreds of iterations.
+From Predictions \ref{pred: smoothing}, \ref{pred: differential equation}, \ref{pred: squared loss} and Proposition \ref{prop: best direction}, we can expect that the classification plane is pointing in the best direction as the number of iterations grows with moderately small regularization parameter $\lambda_U$.
+However, as we saw in Figure \ref{fig: relative generalization error} and \ref{fig: cosine similarity}, it is not the case in label-biased cases even after hundreds of iterations, with practical values of $\lambda_U^\ast$.

 We argue that this is due to a potential imbalance between the magnitude of the bias $\hat{B}^{(t)}$ and the norm of the weight vector $\sqrt{q^{(t)}} = \sqrt{\|\hat{\bm{w}}^{(t)}\|_2^2/N}$.
 As the generalization error \eqref{eq: rs generalization error} depends on the ratio between these quantities $\hat{B}^{(t)}/\sqrt{q^{(t)}}$, the generalization error may be at a random level if the ratio is significantly large.
-Indeed, this ratio can become very large when the labels are imbalanced for the following reasons.
-Since the pseudo-labels only ensure the continuity between the successive ST steps in our setup under Assumption \ref{assumption: stability}, the norm of the weight vector gradually decreases as the iteration grows due to the shrinkage effect of the regularizer $\lambda_U\|\bm{w}^{(t)}\|_2^2$.
+Indeed, this ratio can become large when the labels are imbalanced for the following reasons.
+Since the pseudo-label just ensures the continuity between the successive ST steps in our setup under Assumption \ref{assumption: stability}, the norm of the weight vector gradually decreases as the iteration grows due to the shrinkage effect of the regularizer $\lambda_U\|\bm{w}^{(t)}\|_2^2$.
 On the other hand, the magnitude of the bias term does not necessarily decrease because it is not directly regularized.